fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How to declare a function?
 What are the function declaration parts?
   * What is the type (type signature) of a function?
   * Is it possible to declare a function without specifying its type signature?
-    Can it cause problems, and if it can what problems it can create?
+    Can it cause problems, and if so, which ones?
   * How and when the `let... in...`  expression is used?
   * How and when the `where...`  expression is used?
   * Function application: